jon-harper/OmniBox/docs/printing.md

 | Material           | PLA or PLA+ | PETG is somewhat brittle and may take longer to print on many printers. |
 | Nozzle Diameter    | 0.4mm       | 0.6mm should also work.
 If you print a case with a different nozzle size, please share your results! |

-## Choosing the Correct STL Files

-See the [guided tour](tour.md) for for help choosing the right STL files.
 ## Print Checklist

+This is a checklist of parts to print.
+Most of these parts have variations; see the [guided tour](tour.md) for help selecting the right STL files from the git repository.

 | Part                          | Print Qty | Required | Notes |
 |-------------------------------|-----------|----------|-------|